 How to Make the Noodle Bowl

 To satisfy my Asian food craving, I focused on creating delicious, slightly spicy, sweet, crunchy, and healthy tahini noodles.
-With that in mind, the tahini sauce brings the savory and sweet flavors together in beautiful harmony.
+With that in mind, the tahini sauce brings savory and sweet flavors together in beautiful harmony.

 Although I'm typically a savory girl, I like it slightly sweet.
 So I always add more red pepper flakes or ask for extra spice at our local Asian restaurant.